python/cpython/Doc/using/configure.rst

    .. versionadded:: 3.9

-.. cmdoption:: --with-decimal-contextvar
+.. cmdoption:: --without-decimal-contextvar

-   Build the ``_decimal`` extension module using a coroutine-local rather than a thread-local context (use thread-local context by default), see the :mod:`decimal` module.
+   Build the ``_decimal`` extension module using a thread-local context rather than a coroutine-local context (default), see the :mod:`decimal` module.

    See :data:`decimal.HAVE_CONTEXTVAR`.